 Sematext Cloud is another good frontend monitoring tool needs.
-It offers a wide array of tools to help you monitor your performance, availability, debug errors, and keep a close eye on your infrastructure while you are at it.
+It offers a wide array of tools to help you monitor your performance, and availability, debug errors and keep a close eye on your infrastructure while you are at it.

 The synthetic monitoring tool allows you to create complex monitors for all your resources.
 Also, Each resource can be pinged from multiple locations with a frequency of 10 minutes up to an hour.
 This will report back on your website speed, error rates, SSL certificates, API availability, and more.